MerginMaps/docs/src/field/mobile-features/index.md

 ## Adding features
 1. In the <MobileAppNameShort />, open a [project](../mobile-app-ui/#projects) you want to use
-2. Tap the **Add** button on the bottom navigation panel to enter the **recording mode**.
+2. Tap the **Add** button on the bottom navigation panel to enter the **recording mode**

 ![Mergin Maps mobile app Record tab](./mobile-recording-mode-add.jpg "Mergin Maps mobile app Record tab")

-The crosshairs you will see on your map will be used as the recorded location.
+The crosshairs you will see on your map are used as the recorded location.
 You can change the position of your point by pinching and dragging the background map.
 If you want to recenter the map to your current position, tap the **GPS** icon.

-The **Active layer** is displayed on the top of the map window.
+The *active layer* is displayed on the top of the map window.
 This layer is used for surveying new features.
-To switch to a different (editable) layer, tap on the active layer and select one from the list.
+To switch to a different (editable) layer, tap on the active layer and select another one from the list.
 ![Active survey layer](./mobile-active-layer.jpg "Active survey layer")

+In the recording mode, the bottom panel contains tools to capture geometry.
+Once the geometry is recorded, you can fill in the attributes form and save the feature.

-The **Record button** is used to survey new features.
-Below, we describe recording of [points](#capture-points), [lines and areas](#capture-lines-or-areas).
-It is also possible to record [non-spatial](#add-or-edit-non-spatial-features) features (e.g. adding a new entry to a table).
-Once the geometry of a feature is recorded, a form will open and you will be able to fill in the values.
+Below, we describe capturing [point features](#capture-points), [lines and areas](#capture-lines-or-areas) as well as [non-spatial](#add-or-edit-non-spatial-features) records (e.g. adding a new entry to a table).

-:::tip Attributes form make survey easier!
+:::tip Attributes form make surveys easier!
-Attributes forms can be set up in QGIS to make the recording of attributes more efficient.
+Attributes forms can be set up in QGIS to make collecting data more efficient.
 For more details, see [Setting Up Widgets](../../layer/form-widgets/),  [Attributes Form Configuration](../../layer/form-configuration/) or [Attributes Form Layout](../../layer/form-layout/).
 :::

 ### Capture points